MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/chatgpt-plugins.md

     dotnet restore
     ```

-### Add your native functions to the Azure Function project
+### Add the native functions to the Azure Function project
 We can now add our native functions to the Azure Function project.

 1. Run the following command in your terminal to create placeholder for the `Add` function: